 Work: Unified New Orleans Plan

-In September 2006, our team was selected by a vote of neighborhood citizens and the New Orleans City Planning Commission as the urban designers and strategic planners for Districts 3 & 4 (these are the two largest of 13 districts and include 27 of the City’s historic neighborhoods and 43% of the post-Katrina population).
+Following Hurricane Katrina our team was selected by a vote of neighborhood citizens and the New Orleans City Planning Commission as the strategic recovery planners for Districts 3 & 4 (these are the two largest of 13 districts and include 27 of the City’s historic neighborhoods and 43% of the post-Katrina population).

 In five months, we held over 100 neighborhood meetings (in schools and churches, on front porches and in corporate offices), working closely with residents to design and submit 50 specific, realistic “bricks and mortar,” action-oriented architecture, urban design and planning proposals for funding by the Louisiana Recovery Authority (LRA), for residents who needed to return to their neighborhoods and homes.
 The urban design plans and strategies address the immediate and long-term needs such as infrastructure, home repair, public housing, open space, sustainability, transportation, education, community centers, environmental mitigation, recovery communications, safety and preservation.

 The Unified New Orleans Plan was initiated to include all neighborhoods and citizens in the planning and recovery of the City.
 Our objective was to successfully integrate neighborhood input through an in-depth, “bottom up” process that listened to all citizens as opposed to the first round of “top down” planners that quickly and unilaterally dictated plans, without discussion or community input, the wholesale destruction of many of the city’s most historic neighborhoods.
 As UNOP Principal Planner of Districts 3 + 4, we led our management team of neighborhood planners helping 1/3 of New Orlean's population set, prioritize, and follow-through on recovery and rebuilding goals.